 Mentimeter.
 Wiffiti Similar Sites | 50 Websites Like Wiffiti.
 Bridge to Learning - Educational Research.
 We have been writing a lot about ideas on how mobile devices, and particularly phones might be used to support learning.
 But most of this work has been from a somewhat theoretical angle.
 Now Jenny Hughes has written a great guest blog on the practical work she has been doing on the use of mobiles in schools.
 “I’ve been working with (primary and secondary teachers) on e-learning in the classroom – particularly the use of web 2.0 applications – as the roll out and dissemination of the TACCLE project .
 Part of this has been looking at the use of mobile phones as learning tools in schools.

 There seems to be a lot of debate around the technology, the theoretical perspectives, the social dimension and so on but just at the moment the ‘doing’ is engaging me far more than the research.
-What follows is some of the output from teachers.
-Loss and theft and potential bullying Distraction and interruption Taking photos of tests and instantly passing them on to other pupils Spreading rumours fast.
+And as I’m always the first to complain about the practitioner – researcher divide, I thought maybe we should contribute by sharing some stuff we are experimenting with in the classroom.

 Spreading rumours fast.
 How to Use Cell Phones as Learning Tools.
 An alternative to PollEverywhere or Clickers.
 Infuselearning | Empowering The BYOD REVOLUTION.
 Socrative | Student Response System | Audience Response Systems | Clicker | Clickers | Student Clickers | ARS | Mobile Clicker | Software Clicker.